 2. Clean Equipment After Use

 Why it’s important: Dirt, debris, and residue can cause corrosion or clog parts.
-How to do it: Use a clean, dry cloth for surface cleaning and for the areas that are difficult to reach, utilize compressed air to blow out any accumulated dirt or debris, ensuring a thorough cleaning and preventing potential issues.
+How to do it: Use a clean, dry cloth for surface cleaning and compressed air for hard-to-reach areas

 3. Lubricate Moving Parts